Translations

 Monday, 1/22/2024

-This day marked the 40th anniversary observance, of the National Sanctity of Human Life Day -- first declared, by President Ronald Reagan, on 1/22/1984.
-(One source, of several, is “Sanctity of Human Life Day 2024: What Is it, Which Presidents Endorsed It,” Newsweek, by Kaitlin Lewis, 1/21/2024.)
-As stated previously, the fifty-first annual March for Life Rally, in Washington, D.C., was last Friday.
+This day marked the 40th anniversary observance of the National Sanctity of Human Life Day, first declared by President Ronald Reagan on 1/22/1984.
+One source of several is “Sanctity of Human Life Day 2024: What Is It, Which Presidents Endorsed It,” Newsweek, by Kaitlin Lewis, 1/21/2024.
+As stated previously, the fifty-first annual March for Life Rally in Washington, D.C., was last Friday.
 The morally infamous 1/22/1973 Roe v.
-Wade decision, by the U.S. “Supreme” Court, was overturned, finally and thankfully, by the morally famous 6/24/2022 Dobbs v.
-Jackson Women’s Health Organization decision, by the U.S. “Supreme” Court.
-The complete statement, on my pro-life stand, is in the article of 6/30/2022.
+Wade decision by the U.S. “Supreme” Court was overturned, finally and thankfully, by the morally famous 6/24/2022 Dobbs v.
+Jackson Women’s Health Organization decision by the U.S. “Supreme” Court.
+The complete statement on my pro-life stand is in the article from 6/30/2022.

 Conclusion

 In Moscow, the typically cold, cloudy, and snowy weather pattern continues.
 On Tuesday, 1/23/2023, the morning low was -7C (19.4F).
 The daytime high was below freezing, as usual.
-Snow fell, again.
-Total snowfall, in January, so far, was 13.18 inches.
+Snow fell again.
+In Moscow, total January snowfall, so far, was 13.18 inches.
 In the last seven days, 6.09 inches of snow had fallen.
-The 10-Day Weather: Moscow, Russia, as of 1/23/2024, 5:57 PM MSK (The Weather Channel) actually forecasts 14 complete days, from the rest of today, through Tuesday, 2/6/2024.
+The 10-Day Weather: Moscow, Russia, as of 1/23/2024, 5:57 PM MSK (The Weather Channel), actually forecasts 14 complete days from the rest of today through Tuesday, 2/6/2024.
 All morning lows will be well below freezing.
-Two daytime highs could reach freezing or just above freezing.
-Snow is predicted 12 days.
+Two daytime highs could reach freezing or just above.
+Snow is predicted on 12 days.
 Winds will be light to moderate.

-During our years in Russia, I would tell folks, who asked, about Russian weather, that Moscow, Russia, shares about the same latitude, as Juneau, Alaska.
-That's what a paper map, which I'd had at the time, showed me.
-GPS Coordinates shows that Moscow's latitude (55.750541) is slightly lower than Juneau's latitude (58.30195).
+During our years in Russia, I would tell folks, asking about Russian weather, that Moscow, Russia, shares about the same latitude as Juneau, Alaska.
+That's what a paper map, which I had at the time, showed me.
+GPS Coordinates show that Moscow's latitude (55.750541) is slightly lower than Juneau's latitude (58.30195).
 Well, I was about right.

 Do I miss the cold and snowy Russian winters?
 No, but I do remember them.
 Properly clothed and walking in certain areas, I saw many winter wonderland scenes.
-Travel to and from Klin, on an электричка (elektrichka, an electric, commuter train), provided breathtaking views, of the snowy countryside.
-The wagons were usually warm enough, as long as I kept on my heavy coat.
+Traveling to and from Klin on an электричка (elektrichka, an electric commuter train) provided breathtaking views of the snowy countryside.
+The wagons were usually warm enough, as long as I didn't take off my heavy coat.

-Today, I could have gone snow hiking, on House Mountain.
+Today, I could have gone snow hiking on House Mountain.
 Instead, my wife, joining me bravely, and I hauled off the trash and recycling, and I filled up my truck with gas.
-Our eight days of Russian winter are over.
+Our eight days of Russian winter were over.
 Russians continue to enjoy and endure their winter season.

 No comments: